mcpython4-coding/Documentation/mcpython/block/Block.md

-***Block.py - documentation - last updated on 24.6.2020 by uuk***
+***Block.py - documentation - last updated on 3.7.2020 by uuk***
 ___

     class Block extends mcpython.event.Registry.IRegistryContent

-        base class for all blocks
+        (Abstract) base class for all blocks
+        Provides the normal interfaces for an block.
+        All block classes should extend this.
+        WARNING: These part should be STABLE.
+Please do NOT override these class

-        variable TYPE: str
+        variable TYPE: str - internal registry name

-        variable BREAKABLE: bool - If this block can be broken in gamemode 0 and 2
+        variable BREAKABLE: bool
+            If this block can be broken in gamemode 0 and 2

         variable HARDNESS: float - the hardness of the block